a-rosenberg/cookbook/recipes/egg-foo-young.md

 1. Remove from the pan and serve with the sauce as a drizzle.

 ### notes
-A classic Christmas eve dinner.
+A classic Christmas Eve dinner.